 General purpose small

 These instances are great for staging environments and development environments, and are also good for lower-traffic production environments.
-With only a single ECU, they’re not ideal for production environments that are taking on larger amounts of traffic.
+With only a small ECU value, they’re not ideal for production environments that are taking on larger amounts of traffic.
 We have noticed these instances become CPU starved when serving higher amounts of traffic or load.
 We recommend the newer T instances over the older M instances at this size.

 General purpose medium

 These instances are great for staging environments, development environments, and lower-traffic production environments.
-With only one VCPU, they’re not ideal for production environments that are taking on larger amounts of traffic.
-This instance size has twice the memory of the compute optimized medium but half the processing power for about the same cost.
+With only one or two vCPUs, they’re not ideal for production environments that are taking on larger amounts of traffic.
+We recommend the newer T instances over the older M instances at this size.

 General purpose large